-A series of calculations confirmed that adsorbed CO2 on the pristine surface followed a Type II reaction pathway.
-In clear contrast, when CO2 adsorbed at oxygen vacancies, the reaction step followed a Type I pathway.
-When CO2 adsorbed at the oxygen vacancy, it bent upon adsorbed at the oxygen vacancy, it bent upon adsorption, reducing the energy level of LUMO and LUMO+1 toward lower direction compared to straight configuration.
-The LUMO+1 level of bent CO2 lay just below the Conduction Band Minimum of ZrO2 and, hence, the excited electrons were likely to relax to the LUMO+1 level.
-As the result, within 500 fs, 55% of the photoexcited electrons were injected into the LUMO+1 level of CO2 after the photoexcitation (Figure 1, the line of CO2 LUMO+1).
+A series of calculations confirmed that adsorbed $CO_2$ on the pristine surface followed a Type II reaction pathway.
+In clear contrast, when $CO_2$ adsorbed at oxygen vacancies, the reaction step followed a Type I pathway.
+When $CO_2$ adsorbed at the oxygen vacancy, it bent upon adsorption, reducing the energy level of LUMO and LUMO+1 toward lower direction compared to straight configuration.
+The LUMO+1 level of bent $CO_2$ lay just below the Conduction Band Minimum of ZrO2 and, hence, the excited electrons were likely to relax to the LUMO+1 level.
+As the result, within 500 fs, 55% of the photoexcited electrons were injected into the LUMO+1 level of $CO_2$ after the photoexcitation (Figure 1, the line of $CO_2$ LUMO+1).

-In contrast, there are the energy levels of CO2 adsorbed on the pristine surface (not shown).
+In contrast, there are the energy levels of $CO_2$ adsorbed on the pristine surface (not shown).
 The energy of these levels negligibly changed with the initial 500 fs.
-Even when photoexcited electrons were injected, these electrons quickly relaxed to the lower energy levels of ZrO2 conduction band; the excited electrons could not be trapped for a long time.
-Thus, the ability of CO2 to trap the excited electrons within its molecular orbital(s) was responsible for the formation of CO2 anion radicals.
+Even when photoexcited electrons were injected, these electrons quickly relaxed to the lower energy levels of $ZrO_2$ conduction band; the excited electrons could not be trapped for a long time.
+Thus, the ability of $CO_2$ to trap the excited electrons within its molecular orbital(s) was responsible for the formation of $CO_2$ anion radicals.